-The 2022 Louisiana Duck Stamp winning entry by Louisiana's Elaine Erikson.
+The 2023 Louisiana Duck Stamp by Buck Spencer.

-The 2022 contest was restricted to designs featuring fulvous whistling ducks.
-Louisiana’s own Elaine Erikson’s mesmerizing painting of a resting pair continued a long tradition of excellent stamp designs.
-The Louisiana Waterfowl Conservation Stamp bearing that design will go on sale June 1, 2022.
+The 2023 contest was restricted to designs featuring the bufflehead.
+Hailing from Junction City, Oregon, Buck Spencer’s rendition of a swimming pair continued a long tradition of excellent stamp designs.
+The Louisiana Waterfowl Conservation Stamp bearing that design will go on sale June 1.
+Stamps can be purchased at: https://www.wlf.louisiana.gov/assets/Licenses_and_Permits/Files/state_duck_stamp_request_form.pdf.

-The 2023 contest will be restricted to designs with the bufflehead as the focal species.
-Artists are also reminded of the requirement for associated habitat.
+The 2024 contest will be restricted to designs with ruddy duck(s) as the focal species.
+Artists are reminded of the requirement for associated habitat representative of Louisiana wetlands.
+An additional reminder to artists: It is extremely uncommon for ruddy ducks wintering in Louisiana to have their full alternate breeding plumage.

 “The primary objective of this program is to provide revenue to create, enhance and maintain habitat for waterfowl and associated wetland wildlife,” Olszak said, “so a habitat component is required in each entry and is one of the five judging criteria.”